In this guide, we’ll cover everything you need to know about how to run a contest on social media in the form of a sweepstakes.

 - Seasonal Change

 - Wedding Season

 - Comic-con or another industry-wide, well-known event

-Of course your sweepstakes doesn't have to tie directly into a theme.
-If you're just getting rolling and want to create a simple, giveaway-style sweepstakes on Facebook or your website, just focus on a great prize and leave the themes for later.
+Of course your sweepstakes doesn’t have to tie directly into a theme.
+If you’re just getting rolling and want to create a simple, giveaway-style sweepstakes on Facebook or your website or with your sweepstakes software, just focus on a great prize and leave the themes for later.

-Here's a recent example of a successful, themed sweepstakes run by one of our clients which drove over 2,000 entrants.
+Here’s a recent example of successful, themed sweepstakes run by one of our clients, which drove over 2,000 entrants.

 For more tips on choosing the right theme for your next sweepstakes, check out our article on “50 Fun Contest Ideas You Can Use Today.”

 Step #2: Choose your Sweepstakes Prize